 This summer, Peer Insight Ventures will hit the road to talk with insiders who have lived through the ups and downs of setting up and running Corporate Innovation Groups (CIGs) that are tasked with exploring adjacent and breakthrough growth opportunities for their respective organizations.
 Building on our 14 years in the field, we'll investigate the success and failure modes of CIGs and identify ways teams can build a more resilient innovation capacity at their organization.

 We want you to join the conversation!
 We invite you to share your questions, ideas and experiences.
 We’ll update you about insights we’ve gathered and how our thinking evolves via our newsletter, our community content page, and solicit your input as we go along.

-Dive deeper on Corporate Innovation Groups:
+Spotlight Reading on Corporate Innovation Groups: